 Student Services and On-Campus Facilities

-The International Student Coordinator should be the first contact for all international students.
-The Coordinator is sensitive to the special needs of international students and is experienced in providing support to them.
-Below is a list of services provided by the Coordinator:
+Once on campus, the International Student Contact at your campus should be the first contact for all international students.
+This person is sensitive to the special needs of international students and can assist or direct you to the people who can help with the following:

-- Liaison with sponsoring agencies, foreign governments, consulates and embassies.
+• Sponsoring agencies, foreign governments, consulates and embassies

-All students at College of the North Atlantic have free access to the Internet and a variety of software, accessible through the college’s many networked computers.
+All students at College of the North Atlantic have free access to the Internet and a variety of software.
+This is accessible through the College’s many networked computers.

 Newfoundland and Labrador’s Medical Care Plan (MCP) and International Students

-The Medical Care Plan (MCP) program applies to any international student issued an official study permit by Citizenship and Immigration Canada before entering the country.
-The individual must be attending a recognized post-secondary educational institution in Newfoundland and Labrador (including College of the North Atlantic) for a period of at least 12 months.
+The MCP program applies to any foreign individual issued an official study permit by Immigration and Citizenship Canada before entering the country.
+The individual must be attending a recognized post-secondary educational institution in Newfoundland and Labrador for a period of at least 12 months.
 Dependents of the student will also be covered under MCP, provided they are living in the province and have relevant documentation to support their application.

-Coverage will become effective for eligible students and dependents on the date of registration.
-Eligible students must present a registration letter from the college and an MCP application form to be considered for the program.
-Coverage is renewable on a yearly basis, with a current enrollment letter, and will terminate upon completion of the study program or the end date of study permit, whichever is earlier. students must be attending school and residing in the province in order to avail of coverage.
-Work terms outside the province are not covered.
+.
+Coverage becomes effective for eligible students and dependents on the date of registration in a full-time post-secondary program or upon arrival in the province.
+Eligible students must present a letter of enrollment from the educational institution at the time of registration.
+Coverage must be renewed annually at which time a current letter of enrollment must be provided.
+Coverage is terminated upon completion of the study program; or the date of permanent departure from the province, whichever is earlier.
+Students must be attending school and residing in the province in order to avail of coverage.

 International Health Insurance Plan

 Registered international students of College of the North Atlantic are covered under an accident insurance plan.
 This DOES NOT provide routine medical coverage for students.
-If a student wishes to opt out from the plan, he or she must provide proof of purchase of a similar health insurance plan to the International student Coordinator before registration.
+If a student wishes to opt out of the plan, he or she must provide proof of purchase of a similar health insurance plan to the International Student Coordinator before registration.